-The auxiliary (AUX) jack is an audio input jack which allows the user to plug in a portable device such as an MP3/WMA player, cassette player, or microphone and utilize the vehicle's audio system to amplify the source and play through the vehicle speakers.
+The auxiliary (AUX) jack is an audio input jack which allows the user to plug in a portable device such as an MP3/WMA player, an ipod[®], or a microphone and utilize the vehicles audio system to amplify the source and play through the vehicle speakers.

-Pressing the AUX button will change the mode to auxiliary device if the AUX jack is connected.
+Pushing the AUX button will change the mode to auxiliary device if the AUX jack is connected.